-When we own companies and manage brands, we see good web development as a way to make a mark in our niches.
+When we own companies and manage brands, we see good website development as a way to make a mark in our niches.
 This makes sense, as after all web optimization not only leads to good website speed, but better accessibility to the market.
 That’s why a lot of thought comes into planning digital marketing strategies.
 However, a lot of business owners just stop at making a website.
 What a lot don’t realize is that knowing how much your website worth is can help you make it more profitable and optimized.

 - The Easy Way In: The Quick Estimates